Ks89/jQuery-PhotoGallery/README.md

 jQuery plugin to build a clickable photoGallery with zoom effect.

-Exactly like the [original version](https://github.com/JR93/photoGallery), but with a smaller end essential CSS file
+Exactly like the [original version](https://github.com/JR93/photoGallery), but with a smaller and essential CSS file

 # License